-- It uses a random number at least once to make a (branching) decision. - Repeated runs for the same input may result in different outputs and/or running times. - Probability of generating incorrect output. - Efficiency is guaranteed only with some probability.
+- It uses a random number at least once to make a (branching) decision. - Repeated runs for the same input may result in different outputs and/or running times. - Probability of generating incorrect output. - Efficiency is guaranteed only with some probability. - Randomization and probabilistic methods play a key role in modern algorithm theory: Randomized algorithms are often simpler to understand and implement, while being correct and efficient with high probability.

-Randomization: Random Numbers

 - "Classical" approaches like the rolling of dice or the flipping of coins cannot be used by computers. - One alternative is to measure some physical phenomenon that can be expected to be random.
-E.g., the seconds of the current wall-clock time can be expected to yield a random number between 0 and 59. - Most Unix/Linux-like operating systems have /dev/urandom, which allows to access environmental noise collected from sources like device drivers. - ► The second alternative is to use an algorithm to generate [sic!] random numbers: pseudorandom number generator (PRNG). - ► E.g., arc4random() is available on BSD platforms, and also on GNU/Linux with libbsd.
+E.g., the seconds of the current wall-clock time can be expected to yield a random number between 0 and 59. - Most Unix/Linux-like operating systems have /dev/urandom, which allows to access environmental noise collected from sources like device drivers. - The second alternative is to use an algorithm to generate [sic!] random numbers: pseudorandom number generator (PRNG). - E.g., arc4random() is available on BSD platforms, and also on GNU/Linux with libbsd.
 It is an easy-to-use option for most standard C/C++-applications that is much better than rand().
 The rand48() family is better than rand(), too!